|

 The security deposit is the single most contested financial issue in landlord-tenant law.
 Most tenants treat it like a formality.
 Landlords treat it like a negotiating chip at the end of a tenancy.

 Most states require landlords to return the security deposit within a specified window after move-out, typically fourteen to thirty days, along with an itemized list of any deductions.
 Many tenants do not know this law exists and therefore do not know when a landlord is violating it.
 A landlord who holds your deposit beyond the legal deadline without justification can owe you double or triple the deposit amount in many states.
-But you have to know the deadline to enforce it.
+Enforcing that deadline requires knowing it exists.

 What to Ask Before You Sign Anything

 The landlord is not going to volunteer this information.
 The law does not require it.
-That is the core of what your landlord is not required to tell you: the things that would most change your decision are the things you have to ask about yourself.
-That puts the responsibility entirely on you to ask the right questions before the lease is signed.
+That is what landlords are not required to disclose in practice: the things that would most change your decision are the things you have to ask about yourself.
 Once you sign, the negotiating power shifts completely.

 Ask about flooding and water intrusion history.
 Ask specifically about both natural flooding and plumbing or mechanical failures.
 Ask whether any units in the building have experienced water damage in the past three years.
-If the answer is vague, that is an answer.
+A vague answer is itself an answer.

 Ask what utilities are included and exactly how non-included utilities are billed.
 If the building uses RUBS, ask to see the formula in writing and the last twelve months of actual utility bills so you have a realistic picture of what you will pay.
-If the landlord cannot or will not provide this, treat it as a red flag.
+If the landlord cannot or will not provide this, that is worth knowing before you sign.

-Ask about all fees.
-Not just the rent.
+Ask about all fees, not just the rent.
 Ask for a complete list of every monthly charge that will appear on your bill, including any administrative fees, amenity fees, utility administration fees, pest control fees, and package delivery fees.
 Ask which fees are optional and which are mandatory.
 Then add them up and compare that number to the advertised rent.
-If the gap is significant, you have been quoted a misleading price.
+That gap is your real cost.

-Ask about the condition and age of major systems.
-The furnace, the water heater, the HVAC.
+Ask about the condition and age of major systems: the furnace, the water heater, the HVAC.
 Ask when they were last serviced.
-If the landlord does not know, that tells you something about how the building is maintained.
+How the landlord answers tells you something about how the building is maintained.

 Ask about the notice-to-vacate requirement and auto-renewal terms.
 Get the specific number of days required and the specific deadline relative to your lease end date.
 Write it in your calendar the day you move in.

 Ask to do a move-in walkthrough and request a written move-in checklist.
-If the landlord resists, push.
-This protects both of you and any landlord who is running a legitimate operation should have no objection to it.
+This protects both you and the landlord, and any landlord running a legitimate operation should have no objection to it.

-If you encounter resistance to any of these questions, or if you are told that the apartment will go to someone else if you do not sign today, understand that pressure for what it is.
+If a landlord tells you the apartment will go to someone else if you do not sign today, understand that pressure for what it is.
 It is a negotiating tactic.
-Apartments do not usually disappear in the time it takes you to ask a few basic questions.
-And if this landlord will not answer them before you sign, consider how they will respond when something goes wrong after you do.
+Apartments do not typically disappear in the time it takes to ask a few basic questions.
+And how a landlord responds to questions before you sign tells you how they will respond when something goes wrong after you do.

 Six questions to ask a landlord before signing a lease, covering flooding history, hidden fees, utility billing, appliance age, auto-renewal terms, and move-in inspection